Translation Together Piloting HTS Reproducibility Study

 The participants are engaged and actively discussing future studies intended to build on the current findings and address other aspects of reproducibility.
 Collaboration among these discovery centers has built strong and productive relationships with a unique ability to examine aspects of translational science that would not be otherwise possible.

+This HTS reproducibility study is part of the EATRIS Quality Initiative.
 Among the participating institutions and pharma companies are five EATRIS members of the small molecules platform:

 - National Center for Advancing Translational Sciences (NCATS), Rockville, USA